kxepal/couchdb-python/doc/views.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Map functions should take single argument as document dict object and emit two value list or tuple of key-value result.
-Normaly, you would like to use yield statement for emiting result:
+Normally, you would like to use yield statement for emitting result:

 .. code-block:: python